JoanaMas/fullstack-book-manager-project/readme.md

 Project was created using JavaScript (React framework).

-This project it is really important work of mine, as it gave me opportunity to gain a better understanding on how front-end connects to back-end & database.
-Creating this particular application made me solve multiple problems, that I never faced before.
+This project is really important work of mine, as it gave me an opportunity to gain a better understanding on how the front-end connects to the back-end & database.
+Creating this particular application made me solve multiple problems that I never faced before.

 During this project, I gained deeper knowledge of:

-* Make request from front and send them to back.
+* Make requests from front-end and send them to back-end.
-* Make request from database (mongoDB) and send response to front.
+* Make requests from database (mongoDB) and send response to front-end.
 * Implement validations from back using middleware function & send response HTTP statuses & validation messages to front.
-* Get data by conditions from database.
+* Get data by conditions from the database.
 * Use redux state management system.
 * React components decomposition & more.

 Couple problems I was working on:

 * I have learned that current user should be always present in order to be logged in user account.
-If application is developed by adding new pages & funcionalities, current user state was esential for to connect with further application actions.
+If application is developed by adding new pages & functionalities, current user state was essential for to connect with further application actions.
 * It also made me strategize with the sequence of steps that should be taken to expand application by adding more actions to it.
 * The toughest part was to create relationships between data & find ways to connect it.

 <br>

-## Project Funcionality
+## Project Functionalities

 * User registration
 * User log in / log out